Y-A-Asd/TB_TG/readme.md

 - **API Documentation with Swagger**: Utilize Swagger for API documentation by configuring an endpoint with `/schema_view/` to render Swagger UI, enhancing API usability and accessibility.

+- **<span style="color:orange;">Selenium</span> Test Features**: Add Selenium tests for each feature to ensure functionality and user experience across the application.

 ## Installation

 1. Clone the repository: